 Absolutely!
 This makes 12 Artichoke Spinach Stuffed Chicken Breasts.
 You can half it if desired but they freeze well.
 I like making the entire batch and freezing them individually for quick meals.

 There are many weeks that we just have a date night at home.
 We let the kids eat pizza and watch a movie in the living room and we’ll eat alone in the kitchen.
-Having a Artichoke Spinach Stuffed Chicken Breast stuffed and frozen makes a delicious but easy meal for our home date nights.
+Having Keto Stuffed Chicken Breasts ready in the freezer makes a delicious but easy meal for our home date nights.

 I cooked some of these in my instant pot right from their frozen state.
 Just put them in, set the timer for manual high for 10 minutes and we had a delicious dinner entree!

 Most nights I throw a couple of bags of steamable vegetables into the microwave to go along with our protein.
 Those plus the standard fare of raw veggies dipped into my homemade ranch is enough for my family.
 In the summer we lean towards Caesar salad as our favorite side dish.
 Some other great choices are Garlic Broccoli, Roasted Cabbage Steaks, and Roasted Brussels Sprouts.

 - Combine cream cheese, artichokes, parmesan, spinach, and seasonings.
 Mix well.
 Set aside.